MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-compare.md

 # Compare content in different deployment stages

 Before you deploy content to a different stage, it can be helpful to see the differences between the two stages.
-The **Change review** icon displays the content of each pipeline and shows you exactly which items are different and where those differences are.
+The **Change review** button displays the content of each pipeline and shows you exactly which items are different and where those differences are.

 The deployment pipeline home page compares the three deployment stages and indicates if there are any differences.
 A green circle with a check indicates that the two stages are the same.
 An orange circle with an "X" indicates that the stages are different.